 3D CAD packages today should allow you to optimize the design all in one place.
 For example, you should be able to use built-in simulation tools to help you make fast, efficient weight/strength tradeoffs—again, without the headaches of moving and recreating the design over and over again.

-Don’t settle for 3D CAD software that runs your design to run through the multiple-software-package gauntlet before it hits the print tray.
+Don’t settle for 3D CAD software that runs your design through the multiple-software-package gauntlet before it hits the print tray.

 If you’re printing only a single part per job, you’re wasting time and support materials.
 Being able to use the printer’s print surface effectively to arrange and even nest objects on the tray should be a table-stakes capability.

 Your 3D CAD software should enable you to maximize the number of parts you print in one job, cutting overall print time and increasing efficiency.

 Nesting multiple objects on your printer tray delivers more parts per print job.